kean/Nuke/README.md

 First, Nuke synchronously checks if the image is stored in the memory cache.
 If it's not, Nuke calls `pipeline.loadImage(with: request)` method.

 The pipeline first checks if the image or image data exists in any of its caches.
-It checks if the processsed image exists in the memory cache, then if the processed image data exists in the custom data cache (disabled by default), then if the data cache contains the original image data.
-Only if there is no cached data, the pipleine will start loading the data.
+It checks if the processed image exists in the memory cache, then if the processed image data exists in the custom data cache (disabled by default), then if the data cache contains the original image data.
+Only if there is no cached data, the pipeline will start loading the data.
 When the data is loaded the pipeline decodes it, applies the processors, and decompresses the image in the background.

 ### Data Loading and Caching

 A `DataLoader` class uses [`URLSession`](https://developer.apple.com/reference/foundation/nsurlsession) to load image data.
-The data is cached on disk using [`URLCache`](https://developer.apple.com/reference/foundation/urlcache), which by default is initialized with a memory capacity of 0 MB (we only store processed images in memory) and a disk capacity of 150 MB.
+The data is cached on disk using [`URLCache`](https://developer.apple.com/reference/foundation/urlcache), which by default is initialized with memory capacity of 0 MB (we only store processed images in memory) and disk capacity of 150 MB.

 > See [Image Caching Guide](https://kean.github.io/post/image-caching) to learn more about HTTP cache.